omulet/zuppler-documentation/web4/integration-instructions.md

 ## A few notes

-* The mark-up should be placed inside a container element, such as `<div class="my_content">...`**`paste here`**`...</div>`, and this element should be at least 960px wide on desktop.
+* The mark-up should be placed inside a container element, such as `<div class="my_content">...paste here...</div>`, and this element should be at least 960px wide on desktop.
 Ideally, a full width \(100% wide\) responsive container works best.

 * You can make the order online page to load even faster if you prefetch the Zuppler assets and we strongly recommend doing so.
 Add the following code somewhere inside the `<head>` tag on your homepage, or on your global header partial in case you use one.

 ```html
 <head>
     <!-- ... -->

     <link rel="prefetch" href="//web4.zuppler.com/common.js"/>
     <link rel="prefetch" href="//web4.zuppler.com/order.js"/>
 </head>